jerseycheese/BootHillGM/Docs/Technical/Gemini-API-Integration-Guide.md

 - Implement efficient methods for including inventory and quest data in API requests without exceeding token limits
 - Develop strategies for handling API responses that need to update both inventory and quest states

-This guide provides comprehensive information on integrating and optimizing the use of the Gemini 1.5 Pro API in the AiGM app, with a focus on implementing genre-agnostic features and flexible character creation.
+This guide provides comprehensive information on integrating and optimizing the use of the Gemini 1.5 Pro API in the BootHillGM app, with a focus on implementing genre-agnostic features and flexible character creation.
 Refer to this document for best practices, implementation details, and optimization strategies.

-Last Updated: [Current Date]